avalon60/ctk_theme_builder/docs/UserGuide-2.3.md

 ![qa_application](https://github.com/avalon60/ctk_theme_builder/assets/89534395/2a713404-38f4-43c2-a474-12c18d0558ef)

 As you can see the UI Scaling has been set to 80%.
-The QA application has been enhanced to remember the last scaling selection as well as the placement of the window on your desktop.
+You can adjust the scaling within the drop-down widget in the QA app, however, the default scale is defined within the Preferences dialog.
+This is accessible via the *Control Panel, Tools* menu.

 The QA application, once launched is semi-autonomous; You can close it via the _Close_ button on the bottom right of the QA application.
 You can also open more than one instance of the QA application, allowing you to compare interim changes to the theme.
 As of version 2.3 of the theme builder, all instances of the QA application are closed automatically, when you exit the theme builder via the Control Panel.